 - Take a food and history tour of the Jordaan

-Optional Anne Frank Amsterdam tours
+Optional Anne Frank Amsterdam Tours

 Where to stay when visiting the Anne Frank House